pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

   list.

-To successfully match, the namespace must fulfill the constraints of all the fields that are defined.
+To successfully match, the namespace must fulfill the constraints of all the defined fields.
 An empty HostDeployPolicy authorizes all namespaces.
 A HostClaim is authorized to bind a BareMetalHost if and only if the namespace of the HostClaim is successfully filtered by at least one HostDeployPolicy in the namespace of the BareMetalHost.
 In that case, the binding between the